cfschilham/kryer/README.md

 To run Kryer, you must always specify at least a dictionary file and a host or hostlist file.
 Simple, single-threaded attack:
 `$ kryer -h root@192.168.0.0 -d yourdict.txt`

 To enable multi-threaded mode, you must specify the maximum amount of concurrent outgoing connection attempts.
 You should not set this too high as a remote host might not be able to handle a large amount of concurrent incoming SSH connections.
 However, to decrease the amount of time it takes to go through a dictionary, it is recommended to use more than 1 (the default).
 Any number up to 10 should not cause trouble.
-Numbers up to 40 might be stable but it is recommeded you expirement with this first to avoid skipped dictionary entries due to overload.
+Numbers up to 40 might be stable but it is recommended you experiment with this first to avoid skipped dictionary entries due to overload.
 Example:
 `$ kryer -h root@192.168.0.0 -d yourdict.txt -t 20`

 You can also use a list of hosts to connect to instead of a single host.
 This can also be used to try different usernames on the same host.
 Example: